initlabopen/perfmon/README.txt

 USAGE
 ------------
 1) Download and enable module perfmon
+2) Copy file perfmon.test.php to site root folder.
+   This file must be accessible by url http://yoursitename.com/perfmon.test.php
-2) Go to page admin/reports/perfmon
+3) Go to page admin/reports/perfmon
-3) Click "Run" button
+4) Click "Run" button

-Thats all.
+That is all.

 MAINTAINERS
 -----------